HaydarAk/Crossref_extension_for_matching/README.md

 # Crossref_extension_for_matching

-This repository is created to match extracted references, which are not matched with the [main-approach](https://github.com/exciteproject/EXMATCHER) , using the Crossref API.
+This repository is created to match extracted references, which are not matched with the [main-approach](https://github.com/exciteproject/EXMATCHER), using the Crossref API.

 This procedure consists of four steps.
 Each step is implemented in a separate Python module.
 1. Join records from segments of references from multiple PSQL tables into one, call Crossref API and save results to PSQL.
 2. Compare the similarity of Crossref results with the references from the first step.
-3. Extract key fields (e.g. author, author+ title, title + journal) from a csv, which achieved a certain precision/recall/f-measure.
+3. Extract key fields (e.g. author, author + title, title + journal) from a csv, which achieved a certain precision/recall/f-measure.
 4. Compare results from (2.) with key fields from (3.).
 If the features of record from the second step match a list of key fields, save the record and the key fields it matched in a PSQL table.

 -----